ncatlab/nlab-content/pages/603.md

   * biology.

-The point is essentially that the _directedness_ of morphisms and -- related to that -- the binary notion of [[source]] and [[target]] in categories and higher categories are notions alien to these contexts, which in applications have to and are essentially removed again in a second step by adding extra structure and requiring further properties, such as various monoidal structures and dualities, which allow to change the direction of morphisms, to collect objects together, etc.
+The point is essentially that the _directedness_ of morphisms and --- related to that --- the binary notion of [[source]] and [[target]] in categories and higher categories are notions alien to these contexts, which in applications have to and are essentially removed again in a second step by adding extra structure and requiring further properties, such as various monoidal structures and dualities, which allow to change the direction of morphisms, to collect objects together, etc.

-In contrast to that, Baas pointed out that more naturally the above situations are thought of from the beginning in terms of hierarchies of what he calls _bonds_, where, quite generally, a bond is an oject equipped with information of how a collection of sub-bonds sits inside it, _bound by the bond_.
+In contrast to that, Baas pointed out that more naturally the above situations are thought of from the beginning in terms of hierarchies of what he calls _bonds_, where, quite generally, a bond is an object equipped with information of how a collection of sub-bonds sits inside it, _bound by the bond_.

 A sketch of a generic such a situation of hierarchical bonds is a diagram